radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/backup-and-restore/schedule-backup.md

 ## Getting started

-By default the backup schduled option is set to disabled
+By default the backup scheduled option is set to disabled

 ![image description](images/backup-default-disabled.png)